libsubsets-unity/libsubsets-unity-dda/README.md

-Subset DDA(Data Driven Architecture) was created with ideas from Game Archirecture with Scriptable Objects from Unite Austin 2017
+Subset Unity DDA(Data Driven Architecture) was created with ideas from Game Archirecture with Scriptable Objects from Unite Austin 2017

 https://github.com/roboryantron/Unite2017